 Butler Snow’s Class Action team has successfully defended numerous and varied class actions.
 Our client-centric approach focuses on the needs of each client and the unique challenges they face.
 Butler Snow class action attorneys deftly craft tailormade, case-specific strategies to achieve the results our clients seek.
 This approach, combined with an understanding of our clients’ businesses, has led to significant victories against allegations of antitrust violations, lender liability, securities fraud and consumer claims.
-Butler Snow has successfully defended against class actions of all magnitudes, including those involving the Fair Labor Standards Act (FLSA), the Truth in Lending Act, the Telephone Consumer Protections Act (TCPA) and whistleblower claims.
+Butler Snow has successfully defended against class actions of all magnitudes, including those involving the Truth in Lending Act, the Telephone Consumer Protections Act (TCPA) and whistleblower claims.

 Our broad class action experience includes cases involving:

 - Investment advisors, banks and other financial services institutions

 - Health insurance and health care reimbursement practices

 - Various consumer products, pharmaceuticals and even musical instruments.

 Butler Snow served as lead trial counsel in a bellwether antitrust class action in Federal court in Tennessee.
 After a two-month trial, the jury hung – a victory from the defendant’s perspective, enabling the client to leverage a settlement for less than 5% of the amount offered prior to trial.